alibaba-archive/snapper-producer/README.md

 - `options.producerId`: `String`, producer's name, use for log.
 - `options.secretKeys`: A array of string or buffer containing either the secret for HMAC algorithms, or the PEM encoded private key for RSA and ECDSA.
-- `options.expiresInSeconds`: default to `3600 * 24`, one day.
+- `options.expiresIn`: default to `3600 * 24`, one day.
 - `options.algorithm`: `String`, default to `'HS256'`.

 ### producer.prototype.signAuth(payload)

 - `payload`: `Object`.

-Generate a token string. `payload` should have `userId` property that Snapper server determine which room the consumer should auto join (similar to handshake).
+Generate a token string. `payload` should have `userId` property and `type` property that Snapper server determine which room the consumer should auto join (similar to handshake).

 ### producer.prototype.sendMessage(room, message)